Why Is Gold So Valuable? (Updated for 2023)

 Gold connectors, however, do not tarnish or corrode.
 This makes gold the preferred choice for plating electrical connectors and in integrated circuits.
 Gold's properties as a tarnish-proof metal in electronics is especially valuable in situations where the circuitry will be inaccessible.
 This is most prevalent in the aerospace sector.

-Gold has played a major part in aeronautics since the dawn of the Space Race.
+Gold has played a major part in the aeronautics industry since the dawn of the Space Race.
 Gold-covered protective surfaces reflect heat and radiation, protecting spacecraft and satellites from solar damage.
 These precautions are necessary, because there is no atmosphere in space to carry heat away from surfaces.
-Gold foil protects materials in space from getting hot in the first place..
+Gold foil protects materials in space from getting hot in the first place.